syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/row-selection.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs186" %}
 {% endif %}

+### Range of rows selection

+Range of row selection in the Grid enables you to select a continuous range of rows within the grid.
+This feature is particularly useful when you want to perform actions on multiple rows simultaneously or focus on a specific range of data.

+To achieve range of row selection, you can use the [selectRowsByRange](../../api/grid/selection/#selectcolumnsbyrange) method.
+This method selects a range of rows from start and end row indexes.

+The following example, demonstrates how to select a range of rows within the Grid by obtaining the selected rows start index and end index through textbox components.
+Then, pass these start index and end index as arguments to the `selectRowsByRange` method.
+When you trigger the button event by clicking the **Select Rows** button, a range of rows is selected within the Grid.

+ {% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs188/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs188/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs188" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs188/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs188/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs188" %}
+{% endif %}

+## How to get selected row indexes

+You can retrieve the indexes of the currently selected rows in the Grid component.
+This feature is particularly useful when you need to perform actions or operations specifically on the selected rows.

+To achieve this, you can leverage the [getSelectedRowIndexes](../../api/grid/#getselectedrowindexes) method, which returns an array of numbers representing the indexes of the selected rows.

+The following example demonstrates how to get selected row indexes using  `getSelectedRowIndexes` method:

+ {% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs189/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs189/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs189" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs189/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs189/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs189" %}
+{% endif %}

+## How to get selected records

+The get selected records allows you to retrieve the data of the selected rows from the Grid component.
+This can be particularly useful when you need to perform actions on the selected data or display specific information based on the selected rows.

+To retrieve the selected records, you can use the [getSelectedRecords](../../api/grid/#getselectedrecords) method.
+This method allows you to obtain an array of objects representing the selected records.

+Here's an example that displays the selected row count using the `getSelectedRecords` method:

+ {% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs190/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs190/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs190" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs190/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs190/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs190" %}
+{% endif %}

 ## Get selected row indexes

 You can get the selected row indexes by using the [`getSelectedRowIndexes`](../../api/grid/#getselectedrowindexes) method.